Mercedes-Benz SK: Transmissions

 The 155 and 180 in the transmission code, much like ZF's designation signifies maximum torque the transmission is rated in NM.

 These transmissions were much lighter than the ZF 16s transmissions and could also tolerate a greater range of engine power up to 440 hp thanks mostly to their double clutch pressure plate capability and robust gear design.
 However a downside was that the Getrag synchronisers where not as robust as the synchronisers of the 16s ZF series.

 The transmission was released with one of two versions of gear shift, either the conventional stick shift or the newly developed EPS (Electronic PowerShift) system.
 The semi automatic transmission was introduced as a means to make driving easier in that the driver required less thinking of rpm matching when approaching steep inclinations.

 However, much like most electronic shift mechanisms of that mid to late 1990s era the system did have some mechanical gremlins and reliability issues at times.
-Although it may have been more comfortable from a drivers point of view, the EPS was not very popular between truck owners and operators, which even led some truck owners sceptical of reliability the later released Actros Telligent transmission.
+Although it may have been more comfortable from a drivers point of view, the EPS was not very popular between truck owners and operators, which even made some truck owners sceptical of the reliability of later released Actros Telligent transmissions.